 Get Ready For Your Student Visa Interview

 Congrats, Scarlet Knight!
-Now that you've made it past the application process, it's time to complete the student visa interview.
+You've made it through the application process.
+Now it's time to get ready for your visa interview.

 1. Pre- and Post-Arrival Checklist